 A rising wedge pattern consists of a bunch of candlesticks that form a big angular wedge that is moving up in price.
 It is a bullish candlestick pattern that turns bearish when price breaks down out of wedge.

-Rising wedge patterns are bearish reversal patterns.
+Rising wedge patterns form by connecting at least two to three higher highs and two to three higher lows which become trend lines.
+They are bearish reversal patterns.
 The rising wedge pattern can sometimes be a continuation pattern as well but that’s a rare occasion.

-Wedges kind of look like triangles but the pattern they form means something different.
+Wedges look like triangles but the pattern they form means something different.
 Triangles are formed by price moving sideways where as wedges move up or down with pretty significant price movement.

 When rising wedge patterns complete, the price breaks out, usually in the opposite direction the wedge was pointing.
 Rising wedges point up so when price breaks out it breaks down.

 Some rising wedges are vectored at steeper inclines than others; this is known as a reversal pattern.
 Starting wide at the bottom and moves into a point at the top as price begins to trade in the narrowing range.
 If they are part of a continuation pattern it still has the slope up.

 Instead of price breaking down though, it continues up, until a point (they always end, even if it is only briefly).
 As a reversal trend it slopes up with the trend and then breaks down (and signals a good entry or exit on a trade).

 Check out the reversal pattern looming with $SPY here – notice the red candle at support.
 The chart pattern provides a good entry in several different points along the pattern.